 A problem is that there is no sign marked “disabled access only,” so sometimes crowds of people walk on the mat obstructing it for the person in the wheelchair.
 That may be irritating when you’re rolling out to enjoy the beach and water.
 Siesta Key Beach also has beach wheelchairs available at no cost to the public to help maneuver in the sand.
 The beach wheelchairs are available at the concessionaire from 9am to 5pm.
 If you want one before or after these hours, email or call the Sarasota ADA Coordinator three days before to request at 941-861-5000 or email@example.com.

-Sarasota ADA Coordinator has a partnership with Track Mobility (Cordell Jeter), where he provides self-driving, power wheelchairs for the beach.
+Sarasota ADA Coordinator has a partnership with Cordell Jeter, where he provides self-driving, power wheelchairs for the beach.

 Gulf of Mexico Fishing

 Bad Habit Fishing Captain Jason W. Sherill has fifteen years of experience fishing in the local and surrounding waters of beautiful Sarasota, Florida.
 Bad Habit Fishing specializes in both inshore and offshore fishing expeditions, and their 37’ and 24’ boats are not only comfortable and fast, but mechanically safe and sound too.
 The size and the layout of the boats are stable and can accommodate four people at once who are in manual wheelchairs.
 Jason and his team enable their guests to engage in the sport while feeling relaxed and having fun.
 Bad Habit’s expertise is finding the best Grouper, Amber, Jack Snapper, Red Fish, Snook and Trout!
 They depart daily from Sarasota.
 It is a great way to explore the Gulf waters.